jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsethics.rst

 companies regarding salary, or getting the last of my questions answered when it came to a questionable organization.
 I decided it was time to write a little bit about this because it’s been a struggle.
-Constantly interviewing with companies sucks, but working for somewhere that is morally questionable sucks even more.
+Constantly interviewing with companies sucks, but working for somewhere that is ethically questionable sucks even more.

-As this post is titled it’s recently come down to a few things, the mission of the organization, the money they offer, and the morality of what they do.
+As this post is titled it’s recently come down to a few things, the mission of the organization, the money they offer, and the ethics of what they do.
-Sometimes the mission is there, but the money isn’t, and sometimes they have the money, but I can’t morally work there because of what they do (military contractors, some banks, companies like Comcast, etc.)
+Sometimes the mission is there, but the money isn’t, and sometimes they have the money, but I can’t ethically work there because of what they do (military contractors, some banks, companies like Comcast, etc.)

 A few weeks ago I finished my final interview with an awesome non-profit.
 I